 Children often have genu varum (bowleg) or genu valgum (knock knee) which are considered normal during certain age ranges.
 If these conditions persist past a certain age, they are deemed pathologic and may require bracing and surgical treatment.
 Some individuals suffer from ligamentous laxity that is primary or secondary to connective tissue disorders such as Ehlers Danlos.
 These individuals are at an increased risk for knee dislocations and other hypermobility injuries that can lead to chronic knee pain.
 Skeletal dysplasia is often congenital and encompasses hundreds of different diseases that may affect structures of the knee significantly, luckily most of them are rare.
 There are variants of each knee structure that have the potential to alter the biomechanics of the entire knee.

 Ligamentous and meniscal tears are among the most common knee injuries and typically require surgical intervention.
 Often, ligament repairs are done arthroscopically, with a number of different grafts such as hamstring, patellar, and allografts being used to repair the defect.
 Each graft poses advantages and disadvantages.
 Ligamentous repairs commonly require extensive rehabilitation, and athletes routinely wear a brace during an activity to prevent reoccurrence.
 Arthroscopy is also used to repair meniscal tears or, more commonly, to perform a meniscectomy on the damaged meniscus.
 Meniscectomy is a faster recovery but still requires some rehabilitation.
 One of the main functions of ligamentous structures and menisci is to provide stability to the joint.
 When these structures become compromised, the articular surfaces of the knee can be more prone to sustain damage that may lead to osteoarthritis.
 Osteoarthritis is another form of knee pathology that can be treated surgically.
-There are various factors such as genetics, weight, activity, and previous injury that may contribute and predispose an individual to osteoarthritis.
+There are various factors such as genetics, weight, activity, and previous injury that may contribute to and predispose an individual to osteoarthritis.
 Ultimately, this condition can cause great pain and discomfort with a significant decrease in functionality and quality of life.
 A total knee arthroplasty can be performed to treat this condition.
 The surgery involves the replacement of all articular surfaces of the knee with prosthetics made of metal, ceramic, or plastic.
 This type of surgery is more prevalent in the older population and requires extensive rehabilitation as well.

 The ACL is the most commonly injured ligament and usually occurs during a non-contact event.
-The mechanism of injury often involves an athlete that is changing direction with a slight pivoting motion that introduces rotational force to a planted leg.
+The mechanism of injury often involves an athlete changing direction with a slight pivoting motion that introduces rotational force to a planted leg.
 Many patients that experience this injury report feeling and hearing a “pop” that accompanies immediate pain followed by effusion.
 The Lachman and anterior drawer tests are popular clinical tests used to assess for an ACL injury.
 MRI is the most useful imaging modality when trying to detect an ACL injury.
 In the young and active population, an ACL tear is usually repaired surgically to maintain stability when participating in athletic activities.
 In the older or less active population, an ACL tear can be treated conservatively with activity modification and physical therapy.

 A meniscal tear is another very common knee injury that frequently has the same injury mechanism as an ACL tear, a pivoting motion on a planted foot.
 Meniscal tears may also occur in older patients as a result of degenerative changes.
 Sometimes the individual will notice when the injury occurs, and other times they may be unaware.
 It is common for a meniscal tear to accompany other knee injuries such as ligament tears.
 Typically, pain and effusion accompany the injury, and sometimes patients complain of knee clicking, locking, and catching during activity.
 Treatment is variable with each patient and ranges from conservative treatment to surgery.
 The McMurray test is the most used clinical technique to detect the presence of meniscal tears, with MRI being the most accurate imaging modality.